-Let us revisit the language extension by the with feature using explicit semantics.
+Let us revisit the language extension by the with feature using substitution semantics.
 The boilerplate code, which does not contribute to the semantics, can be removed in several steps by several techniques.

 In a first step, we share common substitution behavior among different language features.
-For example, the substitution of all binary operations can be shared among features such as addition and substraction i.e. a new AST node is created where the substitution is applied to the right and left.
-Likewise, the substitution of terminals can be shared among features such as numbers i.e. the current AST node is returned.
+For example, the substitution semantics of all binary operations can be shared among features such as addition and substraction i.e. a new AST node is created where the substitution is applied to the right and left.
+Likewise, the substitution semantics of all terminals can be shared among features such as identifiers and integers i.e. the current AST node is returned.